SLrepo/SLrepo.github.io/src/index.md

 <h3>Publications<a name="pubs"></a><p style="text-align: left;"></h3>

-* Sihui Li, Neil Dantam, "A sampling and learning framework to prove motion planning infeasibility", The International Journal of Robotics Research, 2022 (Under Review). [pdf](pdfs/li2023sdcl.pdf)

 * Sihui Li, Neil Dantam, "A sampling and learning framework to prove motion planning infeasibility", The International Journal of Robotics Research, 2022 (Accepted).
+[Download](pdfs/li2023sdcl.pdf)

 * Sihui Li, Neil Dantam, "Exponential Convergence of Infeasibility Proofs For Kinematic Motion Planning", The Workshop on the Algorithmic Foundations of Robotics (WAFR), 2022.